Non-disclosure agreements

 • protection against disclosure of information not already in the public domain

-• a remedy, eg compensation, for any breach of the agreement
+• a remedy, e.g. compensation, for any breach of the agreement.

 Ensure that the information you are seeking to protect cannot be construed as being in the public domain.
-Once you demonstrate your product, tell someone about an idea or write about it, it can no longer be considered confidential.
+Once you demonstrate your product, tell someone about an idea or write about it, it may no longer be considered confidential.

-Non-disclosure agreement (NDA) templates can be bought off the shelf, allowing you to adjust them for your needs.
+The UK government has published sample NDAs for reference.
+Also non-disclosure agreement (NDA) templates can be bought off the shelf, allowing you to adjust them for your needs.
 This is inexpensive and the template can be reused.

 Such measures could include: